docker-archive/ee-workshop/README.md

 	Initially the new worker node will be shown with status `down`.
 After a minute or two, refresh your web browser to ensure that your Windows worker node has come up as `healthy`

 	![](./images/node_listing.png)
-	> TODO: Update with new nodes page screenshot
+	> \: Update with new nodes page screenshot

 Congratulations on adding a Windows node to your UCP cluster.
 Now you are ready to use the worker in either Swarm or Kubernetes.
 Next up we'll create a couple of repositories in Docker Trusted registry.